 These ads are less intrusive than traditional video ads, making them more engaging and less likely to interrupt the content flow.
 They typically play automatically when they show up on the screen, and they are usually with sound only when the user views them.
 In this way, they offer a quiet and smooth ad experience.

-Revenue Potential to Increase
+Revenue potential to increase

 Outstream video ads also open new income streams for publishers, maximizing their earning potential.
 With the help of the expanded advertisement inventory and offering immersive video ads, publishers can attract greater advertisers and command more ad revenue, thereby making their total revenue more lucrative.

-Engagement and Broad Reach
+Engagement and Broad reach

 Outstream video ads have a greater reach since they do not have to be restricted to specific video placements.
 Publishers can place these ads inside blog articles, blog posts, and other types of textual material, which allows them to connect with users who do not normally consume video or interact with players.

-Flexible
+Flexible and flexible

 Outstream video advertisements offer flexibility regarding ad placement and layout.
 Publishers can decide where and how ads appear, making them adaptable to screens of various sizes and different devices.
 Furthermore, the ability to scale video advertisements allows publishers to accommodate different kinds of content and adjust their advertising strategies to suit them.